Adherence and Support

 There Are Gender Differences in Treatment Adherence

-It is critical for treatment programs to assess not just how many people who need treatment gain access to treatment but who gains access, how, and if it is accompanied by care and support.
+Treatment programs must assess who gains access to treatment, how, and if it is accompanied by care and support.
 Does the program address adherence?
 Do patients receive adherence support?
 Do patients receive good quality counseling?
 Are patients satisfied with their quality of care?
 Have patients received proper information on medications and dosage?
 (Gruskin et al., 2007a).
-Adherence is defined as "taking medication as prescribed, and therefore issues such as pharmacy stock-outs are out of the patients control" (Bangsberg, 2008).
-Programs should also promote treatment literacy so that all people know that AIDS cannot be cured but that ARV treatment can prolong life, with improved quality of life (UNAIDS, 2005).
+Programs should also promote treatment literacy so that all people know that AIDS cannot be cured but that ARV treatment can prolong life, with improved quality of life (IOM, 2013).
 For those on ARV therapy, treatment literacy is vital to understanding the importance of adherence.
-A survey in Togo found that patients who have good knowledge of the number of tablets per dose, the name of daily intakes and the times of drug intake have better adherence (Potchoo et al., 2010).
+A survey in Togo found that patients who had good knowledge of the number of tablets per dose, the name of daily intakes and the times of drug intake had better adherence (Potchoo et al., 2010).
 Another survey in Cuba found that motivation was key (Beng et al., 2011).